 RESIDENCE HALLS

-Pfeiffer has 8 residence halls, 1 for women and 7 co-ed.
-Together they provide housing for 500 men and women.
+Pfeiffer has 9 co-ed, residence halls.
+Together they provide housing for over 500 men and women.
 All residence halls include lounges for student use, laundry facilities, and apartments for the Resident Directors.
+All residence halls are air conditioned.